Spectre (song)

 "Spectre" is a song by the English rock band Radiohead, released on 25 December 2015.
 It was produced by Nigel Godrich.

 Radiohead recorded "Spectre", an orchestral ballad, for the 2015 James Bond film Spectre after another song they had submitted, "Man of War", was rejected.
-However, the producers instead used "Writing's on the Wall" by Sam Smith, and "Spectre" went unused.
+However, the producers instead used "Writing's on the Wall" by Sam Smith.

 Radiohead released "Spectre" as a free download, their first release since 2011.
 It was also included as a B-side on the 2016 single "Burn the Witch" and the special edition of A Moon Shaped Pool.
 It received positive reviews.

 Writing and recording

 Radiohead were approached by the James Bond production team to write the theme for the upcoming Bond film Spectre (2015).
 The director, Sam Mendes, and the James Bond actor, Daniel Craig, were both Radiohead fans.
 In July 2015, the bookmaker William Hill suspended bets after a customer placed £15,000 at ten-to-one odds on Radiohead, suspecting insider knowledge.

 Radiohead first submitted "Man of War", an unreleased song written in the 1990s, which the singer, Thom Yorke, had once described as an homage to Bond themes.
-The Spectre team liked "Man of War", but rejected it when they discovered it had not been written for the film and was therefore ineligible for the Academy Award for Best Original Song.
+The Spectre producers liked "Man of War", but rejected it when they discovered it had not been written for the film and was therefore ineligible for the Academy Award for Best Original Song.

-Radiohead suspended work on their ninth album, A Moon Shaped Pool (2016), to record another song for the film, "Spectre".
-It was recorded in Air Studios in London.
-However, the production team instead used "Writing's on the Wall" by Sam Smith.
-The lead guitarist, Jonny Greenwood, said the production team felt "Spectre" was "too dark".
-Yorke said the decision not to use the song was "just politics as far as I can tell".
-The Bond producer Barbara Broccoli said it arrived too late to be used, and that the team had already created the title sequence using "Writing's on the Wall".
+Radiohead suspended work on their ninth album, A Moon Shaped Pool (2016), to record another song for the film, "Spectre", in Air Studios in London.
+However, the producers instead used "Writing's on the Wall" by Sam Smith.
+The lead guitarist, Jonny Greenwood, said they felt "Spectre" was "too dark".
+Yorke said the decision not to use it was "just politics as far as I can tell".

+The Bond producer Barbara Broccoli said "Spectre" arrived too late to be used, and that the team had already created the title sequence using "Writing's on the Wall".
 Mendes attempted to use "Spectre" elsewhere in the film, but decided its lyrics made it distracting.
 He described the situation as "an utter nightmare ...
 We had this beautiful song and we weren't able to use it.
 But it's somehow cooler for Radiohead to have written a song that wasn't used."

 Radiohead's producer, Nigel Godrich, said the experience was a "real waste of energy" that disrupted work on A Moon Shaped Pool.
 Greenwood said Radiohead were free to finish and release "Spectre" as they wanted, and so "that side of it was really positive ...
 We get to have it back and it's ours and we got to put it out.
 We're really, really proud of it."